 Places to Visit in Auckland

 Auckland War Memorial Museum – Its galleries exhibit items reflecting New Zealand’s military and natural history.
 This museum atop the Pukekawa Hill is built in neoclassical style.
-Culturally significant Maori artifacts and the Cenotaph are the highlights of Auckland War Memorial Museum.
+Culturally significant Maori artefacts and the Cenotaph are the highlights of Auckland War Memorial Museum.

-Mount Eden – A dormant volcano with the highest natural point in Auckland, Mount Eden is located about two mile south of the Central Business District (CBD).
+Mount Eden – A dormant volcano with the highest natural point in Auckland, Mount Eden is located about two miles south of the Central Business District (CBD).
 Visit the suburbs of Mount Eden to explore the Mt.
 Eden Prison, Mt.
 Eden Pools, and Marino Gardens.